With the best learning kits for kids, your children can explore their creativity, engage their imagination and learn new skills.

 KiwiCo has garnered a special place in children’s hearts by bringing in various monthly projects with monthly subscriptions.
 The Kiwi Crate by KiwiCo is meant for the age group of 8–12 years old.

 KiwiCo has become one of the most sought-after subscription services for children, as the brand has lived up to the expectations of kids’ monthly educational kits.
-The kit is another useful educational tool for kids to learn about science through building using toys.
+Their kits are another useful educational tool for kids to learn about science by building toys and doing other fun experiments.

 Hence, the projects are in the form of learning toys with manuals.
 This enables them to retain their new knowledge and keep reflecting on those scientific ideas.
 They can upgrade to the subscription plans for older children once they have enough of the Kiwi Crate.